adixks/library-api/README.md

 # Bookworm Library 📚✨

 Welcome to the Bookworm Library application!
-Our platform has been designed to handle a massive number of clients and an extensive collection of books.
+My platform has been designed to handle a massive number of clients and an extensive collection of books.
 We aim not only to provide efficient organization but also to deliver a unique experience for our readers through subscribing to favorite authors and categories.

 ## Table of Contents
 - Introduction